uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 "x branches" at the top.
 When on the correct branch, clicking on "x commits" will show all the changes made as well.

 ### Continuing our Work

-Alright so we can still continuing working in our branch.
+Alright so we can still continue working in our branch.
 In this example we'll make two more commits.

 The cat picture deserves a little fun caption below it, because why not?
 So